Meal Plan Options for ESF Students

 Students Living Off-campus

 In addition to all resident student meal plans, students living off-campus have the opportunity to add a Trailhead Meal Plan with pre-paid Trailhead Dollars.
-All food purchases made at The Trailhead Café and The Treehouse Grab and Go using Trailhead Dollars are non-taxable and will receive a 5% discount, ultimately saving the customer 13% compared to using another traditional method of payment.
+All food purchases made at The Trailhead Café and The Treehouse Grab and Go using Trailhead Dollars are non-taxable.
 Off-campus residents can choose a $100, $300, or $600 per semester Trailhead Meal Plan and add additional dollar amounts at any time.
 The starting balance for the plan you purchase will be billed by ESF along with other semester costs (allowing the use of financial aid credits for payment).